This post was reviewed and updated on August 18, 2020

 |800+||Excellent||Long credit history with no late payments or accounts that were ever in collections.
 This rating will receive the lowest rates with the best lenders.|

 |750 – 800||Very Good||Likely to have a shorter credit history, but is still devoid of late payments or accounts that were ever in collections.
 This rating typically qualifies for low interest rates with the best lenders.|

 |700 – 750||Good||There are no recent late payments or accounts in collections.
 Typically, you should be able to qualify for a good lender, but at a slightly higher rate.|

 |650 – 700||Fair||There are some recent lay payments or accounts in collections, but everything is currently in good standings.
 This rating might exclude you from bank loans, but you will typically qualify for a decent rate from most alternative lenders.|

 |600 – 650||Bad||There are late payments and the account owner is struggling with accounts in collections.
 Historically, the same is true.
 Some lenders may approve this rating for loans, but they will be at higher interest rates.|

 |Below 600||Very Bad||The account owner is in the middle of collections and has frequently had trouble in the past.
 You may be able to get a Merchant Cash Advance or Cash Flow Loan, but the rates will be high.|

 If your score is below 650 (“bad credit score” and “very bad credit score”), you’ll want to be very careful in how you proceed.
-Depending on what factors have brought your credit score below 650, a missed payment or an account in collections can put you in a dangerous place.
+Depending on why your credit score is below 650, a missed payment or an account in collections can put you in a dangerous place.